nikitran/AndroidTraining/README.md

 ### How do you support multiple languages?
  - within the resources create an alternative strings.xml file with the desired language(s) locale qualifier.

+### How to support multi-screen devices?
+Through the use of different resources designed to address the different sizes and densities available: layouts and bitmap densities.

 ### What are 9-patch images?
  - 9-Patch image is a bitmap images that automatically resize to adjust to the contents of the view and the size of the